drivelling-spinel/tartar/README.md

     - what remains from the cancelled Eternity TC
     - Chex Quest without dependency on any Doom assets
-- Includes numerous quality of life improvements including auto-loading of WAD files, compatibility improvements and bugfixes
+- Includes numerous quality of life improvements including auto-loading of WAD, DEH and BEX files, compatibility improvements and bugfixes
 - Treats certain popular WADs as first class mods improving player's experience with them:
   - InstaDoom by @linguica
   - Intemission Maps by @oliacym
   - No Rest for the Living via a "helper WAD"
+  - Jumpwad.wad by @Grain of Salt and Ribbiks
 - New display (game view) size for higher resolutions and new translucency mode
 - Can load more complex (i.e. "more contemporary") maps